kjcamann/csd-mirror/doc/sphinx/lists-implementation.rst

 The naming of variables, functions, and classes may seem inconsistent: sometimes ``lower_case_snake_case`` identifiers are used, other times ``camelCase`` (replete with ``m_`` member prefixes) is used.
 There is a pattern though: implementation details (such as a private member variables) use camelCase, whereas names in public interfaces use lower_case_snake_case.
 Why is this?

-Because BDS copies LLVM's style: its normal style is camelCase, but for consistency, it uses the STL formatting rules when implementing STL-compatible containers or helper data structures.
+Because CSD copies LLVM's style: its normal style is camelCase, but for consistency, it uses the STL formatting rules when implementing STL-compatible containers or helper data structures.
 This is a useful visual indication that the class in question supports the same interface (namely, an iterator-centric interface) as a "normal" STL class.
-Since almost everything in BDS is designed to be STL compatible, all parts of the public interface use lower_case_snake_case.
+Since almost everything in CSD is designed to be STL compatible, all parts of the public interface use lower_case_snake_case.
 Meanwhile, all non-public names use the CSG "house style", which is a camelCase style similar to LLVM.

 .. rubric:: Footnotes